homermultitext/cexbuilder/docs/index.md

 title: CEX builder
 ---

-Convert HMT archive to CEX for publication.
+Utilities to convert material in the HMT archive to CEX format for publication, and for reporting on the contents of a published release.

 Currently available document: